 - Economic Damages: This includes calculable losses such as medical payments, lost wages, and rehabilitation costs.
 The greater these costs, the higher the potential value of your claim.

-- Punitive Damages: In cases where the distracted driving was particularly reckless, punitive damages may be awarded to punish the wrongdoer and deter similar interest in the future.
+- Punitive Damages: In cases where the distracted driving was particularly reckless, punitive damages may be awarded to punish the wrongdoer and deter similar conduct in the future.
 This can significantly increase the value of a case.

 What Damages Can You Recover for a Distracted Driving Accident?